-FSANZ has determined that permitting the use of β -amylase sourced from soybean as a processing aid is consistent with the specific order principles for 'Technological Function'.
+FSANZ determined that permitting the use of β -amylase (EC 3.2.1.2) sourced from soybean (Glycine max) as a processing aid in starch processing to manufacture maltose syrup is consistent with the specific order principles for 'Technological Function'.
 All other requirements of the policy guidelines are similarly met.